svalenti52/Digital_Dice/README.md

      Associated file: cointoss.cpp.

 Chapter 5.
-The Gamow-Stern Elevator Puzzle <br>
+The Gamow-Stern Elevator Puzzle

     Problem: Gamow and Stern both have offices in a seven storey building - Gamow on the second floor and Stern on the sixth floor.
 Assuming that a single